Appealing a decision made on an application can take place but has to be done to recognised procedures and within a set period of time.

-This is the simplest and most common.
-Most appeals are handled in this way.
-The procedure involves the exchange of written cases between applicant, planning authority and any third parties.
+This is the simplest and most common process, most appeals are handled in this way.
+The procedure involves the exchange of written statements between the applicant, planning authority and any third parties.

 These are a structured discussion of the appeal proposals, led by the Inspector.
 The hearings are held in council offices, village halls or community centres close to the appeal site.

 Each party submits a written statement setting out their case at least three weeks before the hearing.
 There is the opportunity for each party to comment upon the written statement submitted by others.